kotcrab/ghidra-allegrex/README.md

 Likewise, you can use `PpssppExportSymFile` to export your work as a `.sym` file which can be imported into PPSSPP.
 Enter `0` when asked for offset if your image base is already  at `08804000`.
 You need to do `Reset symbol table` before importing the file in PPSSPP.

+#### Kernel modules

+Since version 1.7 relocations found in kernel modules are supported.
+Usage is very similar as when importing games though kernel modules are usually loaded starting from address `88000000`.
+Note that for some files (e.g. `sysmem`, `loadcore`) you will need to click `Options...` during import and select option to use `reboot.bin` type B relocation mapping.

+#### Raw binaries

+Raw binaries are also supported.
+In that case you will need to manually select Allegrex as the processor and set image base.

 ### VFPU Limitations